casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_intro.md

 # Tutorial 1: Introduction to Simulink
 In this tutorial, you will create a simple Simulink design using both standard Xilinx system generator blockset, as well as library blocks specific to CASPER boards (so-called "Yellow Blocks").
-At the end of this tutorial, you will know how to generate an fpg file, program it to a CASPER FPGA board, and interact with your running hardware design using [casperfpga](https://github.com/casper-astro/casperfpga) via a Python Interface.
+At the end of this tutorial you will know:
+* How to generate an fpg file,
+* Program it to a CASPER FPGA board (specifically the [Red Pitaya](https://github.com/casper-astro/casper-hardware/blob/master/FPGA_Hosts/RED_PITAYA/README.md)), and
+* Interact with your running hardware design using [casperfpga](https://github.com/casper-astro/casperfpga) via an interactive Python Interface.

 ## Creating Your Design
 ### Create a New Model
-Start Matlab via executing the <code>startsg</code> command, as described [here](https://github.com/casper-astro/tutorials_devel/blob/master/workshop_setup.md).
-This ensures that necessary Xilinx and CASPER libraries are loaded into your by Simulink.
+Start MATLAB via executing the <code>startsg</code> command, as described [here](https://casper-toolflow.readthedocs.io/en/latest/src/Running-the-Toolflow.html).
+This ensures that necessary Xilinx and CASPER libraries are loaded into development environment by Simulink.
 When MATLAB starts up, open Simulink by typing <i>simulink</i> on the MATLAB command line.
 Start a new model, and save it with an appropriate name. **With Simulink, it is very wise to save early and often**.

 There are some Matlab limitations you should be aware-of right from the start: